Coroecram/ppg/README.md

 management.

 ### Usage
-As this product is in development, the implementation is clunky at the moment and forces you to move all of the files of this repo into your project folder and then `ruby run.rb` from the command line.
+As this product is in development, implementation is extraordinarily clunky and forces you to move all of the files of this repo into your project folder and then `ruby run.rb` from the command line.
 For a good demo, you can just do this command inside the cloned folder.

-Ideally, PPGC will become a command line gem, much like bundler, and you will just call `ppg start` from the command line in the directory of your pair programming project.
+Ideally, PPGC will become a command line gem, a là bundler, and you will just call `ppg start` from the command line in the directory of your pair programming project.

 ###Features
-PPGC has many functionalities (with more to come) to help pair-programmers.
+PPGC has many functionalities (with more to come) to help pair-programmers:

 - Switch timer with running clock on command line
 - Countdown timer